lumoslabs/paxmex/README.md

 result = parser.parse
 ```

 The raw input files for either methods are data report files provided by American Express.
-These files are in either EPRAW, EPTRN or EPA format so use the relevant method to parse them.
-We have provided dummy EPRAW, EPTRN and EPA files in `spec/support`.
-Output and key-value pairs vary depending on whether you choose to parse an EPTRN, EPRAW or EPA file.
+These files are in either EPRAW, EPTRN, CBNOT, or EPA format so use the relevant method to parse them.
+We have provided dummy EPRAW, EPTRN, CBNOT, and EPA files in `spec/support`.
+Output and key-value pairs vary depending on whether you choose to parse an EPTRN, EPRAW, CBNOT, or EPA file.
 If you need to parse a file in another format, you can write your own YAML schema for this purpose.
 We would be happy if you help us improving this project by sharing your schemas.

 ## Contributing